a-schaefers/i3-wm-gruvbox-theme/README.md

 4. Install i3blocks. https://github.com/vivien/i3blocks These blocks will not all work the same out of the box for everyone.
 At the least you'll probably need to set your network interface for ethernet and wifi will probably be different than mine. (my ethernet is 'eno1' and wifi is 'wlp2s0'.
-Find yours by typing 'ifconfig' or 'ip link' in the terminal.
-Also the path to the i3blocks scripts at the top of the i3blocks.conf file is set using my name /home/adam so obviously that needs to be changed.
-The i3blocks scripts also like to use their own colors overriding yourown. (particularly wifi and battery.)
-So I fixed that in mine.
+Also the path to the i3blocks scripts at the top of the i3blocks.conf file is set using my name /home/adam so that needs to be changed.

-4.5 Why i3blocks?
-I would use i3status if I could, but I found i3blocks was easy to configure and allowed use of font-awesome without hassle.
-IMO a full-functioned, traditional status bar goes against the philosophy of hotkeys and tiled window managers.
-I use mine as a system status monitor and prefer to be minimal.
-Sometimes I disable the bar entirely.

-5. I am using prezto's https://github.com/sorin-ionescu/prezto zsh config, it's more lightweight than others that are out there and by default uses the same colors as gruvbox.
+5. I am using prezto's https://github.com/sorin-ionescu/prezto zsh config, it's more lightweight than others that are out there and by default looks great with gruvbox.

 6. Rofi https://github.com/DaveDavenport/rofi comes with gruvbox theme included all that is necessary is to turn it on.

 7. I created a GTK theme to my preferences using oomox. https://github.com/actionless/oomox I included pictures of my settings and there is also a config file in this repo.
-If you make a better one, please share!
-I apply the theme using the 'lxappearance' program but there are many ways to apply a theme.
-You can also use the program to set gtk fonts here.
-I use 'hack'.

 8. The hardest part is conky. https://github.com/brndnmtthws/conky I have decided I do not like conky after hacking on this default config for more time than I'd like to admit.
 It is the most ugly code I've seen since 1995.
 I do not guarantee it will look right for you,